Visitor information

 Each SCHMUCK exhibition has been documented in a catalogue since 1983.

-The 2026 catalogue will be available to you at the start of the trade fair.
+The 2026 catalogues will be available to you at the start of the trade fair.

 You can purchase it at the Internationale Handwerksmesse in Hall B1 and in the Galerie Handwerk or order it online.